-Hasz added, “Our commitment to every person on the transplant waitlist – more than 5,000 in our region alone – is unwavering.
+Hasz added, “Our commitment to every person on the transplant waitlist – about 5,000 in our region alone – is unwavering.
 Our strong, passionate Gift of Life staff works around the clock every day to save lives.
 We have changed the lives of more than two million people through organ and tissue transplantation in our nearly 50-year history.
 We will continue to innovate and strive to achieve a day when no one who needs a transplant dies waiting.”

 Victoria Burns, RN, CPTC, CT, has brought her extensive nursing and communication skills to Gift of Life as a transplant coordinator for more than 14 years.
 The sophisticated work of coordinating donations is richly rewarding, she said.

 “The work we do each day means the difference between life and death for a waitlist patient and can bring comfort to a family facing a devastating loss.
 Donor families share with us how meaningful it is that their loved one’s final act was to save and heal lives.
 It’s incredibly powerful,” she said.
 Learn more about this life-saving work.